 Underestimating the Value of Your Home and Possessions

 Assuming your policy covers everything is a dangerous mistake.
+Not thoroughly reading and understanding the policy’s exclusions and conditions can lead to nasty surprises when trying to make a claim.
 For example, most basic home insurance policies might cover flooding due to a burst water pipe inside your home, but floods from outside are specifically excluded.
 Be certain to read the fine print on your policy and ask your insurance agent about exclusions.

 Neglecting to Bundle Your Policies